 Of course, every (non-deprecated) feature that is available for Traefik is also available for TraefikEE.

 TraefikEE consists of a cluster of nodes communicating with one another.
-Each node is independent and belongs to either the control plane or the data plane.
+Each node is independent and belongs to either the control plane, the data plane, or the service mesh.

 Nodes in the Data Plane¶